hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 Perform the following steps to verify the deployment of  Swift nodes:

-1. Login to the Undercloud from Seed.
+1. Log in to the Undercloud from Seed.

 		# ssh heat-admin@<Undercloud IP address>
 		# sudo -i